-SAMOS sits close to the Turkish coastline, a large, long and mountainous island that was in ancient times one of Greece's wealthiest island.
+Samos island isone of the Dodecanese islands sitting fairly close to the Turkish coast, a large and mountainous island that was, in ancient times, one of Greece's wealthiest places.

 As a result, Samos is today noted for its many architectural wonders of the ancient world, although unfortunately not all of them have been preserved for present-day visitors to enjoy.

 Much of Samos' unique heritage has fallen foul of the cement mixer and the main resort of Pythagorion, in particular, has permanently paved over much of Samos island's glorious ancient past.